drozdik-m/das-contract-plutus-generator/README.md

 ## Examples

-[Vesting contract](src/DasContract/DasContract.Blockchain.Plutus.Console.Tests/Vesting.dascontract), where you lock funds and unlock them under certain conditions.
+[Lock funds for a time contract](src/DasContract/DasContract.Blockchain.Plutus.Console.Tests/Lock funds.dascontract), where you lock funds and unlock them after a time.

 [Playground contract](src/DasContract/DasContract.Blockchain.Plutus.Console.Tests/Playground.dascontract), where many situations and examples are presented in a playground contract.